-UCHealth is a Colorado-owned and operated, nonprofit 501(c)(3) integrated health system that offers the most advanced care throughout the Rocky Mountain region.
-Created in 2012 with the joint operating agreement between University of Colorado Hospital and Poudre Valley Health System, UCHealth now includes 12 hospitals and more than 150 UCHealth-owned and affiliated clinics serving patients in Colorado, Wyoming and Nebraska.
+UCHealth is a Colorado-owned, nonprofit 501(c)(3) integrated health system with 12 hospitals and more than 150 UCHealth-owned and affiliated clinics serving patients in Colorado, Wyoming and Nebraska.

-As Colorado’s only integrated community and academic health system, we are dedicated to improving lives and providing the highest quality medical care with an exceptional patient experience.
+As Colorado’s only integrated community and academic health system, we are dedicated to improving lives by providing the region’s most advanced, highest-quality medical care with an exceptional patient experience.

 We improve lives.